jaeyk/academic-kickstart/content/project/creating_datasets.md

 title = "Policy Impact on Community Organizing"

 # Project summary to display on homepage.
-summary = "This project examines the impacts of the War on Poverty programs on the formation of Asian American and Latinx community organizations drawing on original administrative, organizational, and text data."
+summary = "This project examines the impact of the War on Poverty programs on the formation of Asian American and Latinx community organizations drawing on original administrative, organizational, and text data."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "its_adjusted_plot.png"